arkr23/FeatureDummyApp/README.md

 I create the app for my bachelor thesis and exactly the same app with Xcode and Swift.
 I compared both apps in my thesis.

+It would be great if someone would write the same app for android and compare it with the native fusetools app!!